graydon/photesthesis/README.md

-Convenience `match` functions exist for pattern-matching various C++ types against `Value` in order to extract concrete information used to parameterize your tests, though you may need to write additional helpers in a common support class if you intend to extract the same structured type in many tests.
+Convenience `match` functions exist for pattern-matching various C++ types against `Value` in order to extract concrete information used to parameterize your tests, and reusable composite matching rules can be written by extending the `Matcher<T>` type and overriding one of its `match` member functions.

 Similarly, any concrete value you wish to observe as a variable (see below) you will need to inject into the `Value` abstract domain.
 Again, there are